Amebis/eduVPN/README.md

 2. `cd` to the project folder - the one where `eduVPN.sln` and `Makefile` files are located.
 3. Start the MSI build using `nmake Setup` command.
 4. The MSI packages and EXE installer will be saved to the `bin\Setup` folder.

+# Translators

+Anyone wanting to translate the eduVPN Client for Windows is welcome to join the translation project at [POEditor.com](https://poeditor.com/join/project/0cJKTOUjzn) where the `.resx` localization takes place.

+Furthermore, there are some tiny `.rc` and `.wxl` files in the project that require manual translation.

+Should you need any assistance to get started, please do not hesitate to contact project maintainer at [simon@rozman.si](mailto:simon@rozman.si).